Autism Resource Center

 Navigating the world of autism can be challenging.
 That’s why we’ve provided information about autism and answers to common questions so you can get the most out of your autism insurance benefit.

-The Lucet Autism Resource Program provides members with assistance in managing the Autism Spectrum Disorder (ASD) benefit provided by their health care policy.
+The New Directions Autism Resource Program provides members with assistance in managing the Autism Spectrum Disorder (ASD) benefit provided by their health care policy.
 Care Managers, specially trained in treating ASD, assist families through the process of obtaining a diagnosis and authorizing treatment.

-To take advantage of your ASD benefit, contact a Lucet Autism Resource Program care manager at 877-563-9347.
+To take advantage of your ASD benefit, contact a New Directions Autism Resource Program care manager at 877-563-9347.
 For questions about your insurance plan, including services, exclusions and your payment responsibilities, please contact your health plan.

 Understand Autism